kyleaclark/express-on-handlebars-template/README.md

 Run "grunt run" from repo directory and follow console instructions to open default localhost:3000 port to view site.

 Run "grunt watch" from repo directory to file watch and follow console instructions to open default localhost:3000 port to view site.
-(Recommended)
+(Recommended for development)

+Run "grunt dist" from repo directory to jshint, compile js and css into disbrution-ready, minified code, and file watch by following console instructions to open default localhost:3000 port to view site.
+(Recommended for production disbrution)